 - 7.1 The application has been advertised via site notice and through neighbour letters to addresses bordering the site.
 This is in line with the Councils adopted Statement of Community Involvement.
-The end date for publicity was the 4th of August, 2017. - 7.2 At the time of publication no representations have been received in regards to the proposed development.
+The end date for publicity was the 4th of August, 2017. - 7.2 One representation has been received.
+The representation raised concerns with the proposal.
+The following is a summary of the concern raised; - While the commenter has no specific objection to the proposal, concern is raised over the security impact, during construction and afterwards, upon the adjacent Huddersfield Drill Hall.